masaar/limp/README.md

 2. `debug`: The flag of whether debug options are active or not.
 It's not supposed to be set by a package, rather by the CLI.
 Default `False`.
 3. `data_driver`: Data driver of choice.
-It has to be always set to 'mongodb' by not setting any value due to the fact LIMP currently does not support any other drivers.
+It is always set to 'mongodb' by omitting a value due to the fact LIMP currently does not support any other drivers.
 4. `data_server`: Data server to connect to.
 Default `'mongodb://localhost'`
 5. `data_port`: Data server port is listening on.
 Default `27017`.
 6. `data_name`: Database name to connect to.
 Default `'limp_data'`.